tatoslover/Mini-Project-3/README.md

 ## 📚 API Documentation

-When the backend is running, PupHub provides a comprehensive REST API:
+When the backend is running, Barkend provides a comprehensive REST API:

 ### Base URL
 ```